Put Your Eyes on Practical Advice. Learn the Best Ways How to Sell Art Now Without an Email List or a Social Media Following

 Ten Tips to Sell Art Without Even a Website

-While it’s highly advisable to build an email list, create a social media presence, and sell art online for the long run, you can begin to sell your art without any of it.
+While it’s advisable to build an email list, a social media presence, and sell art online, you can begin to sell your art without any of it.

 - Make A Good First Impression